Freedom of panorama

-History
+Background

 In the past, photography and other methods of visually representing public space were severely restricted, for reasons other than authors' rights.
 France prohibited such acts in the 19th century for protection of privacy.
 Italy began disallowing representations of archaeological sites in engravings in the 18th century, even if such sites were found in public places, as a protection of their cultural heritage.

 The concept of freedom of panorama originated in Germany in the 19th century.
 The Kingdom of Bavaria introduced an analogous exception in 1840 for pictorial depictions of "works of arts and architecture in their exterior contours" in public spaces.
 It was intended to reduce the severity of the new copyright rules of the German Confederation which prohibited reproductions, with exception to "mechanical reproductions."
-Other component states of the confederation soon emulated the legal right, and in 1876 the legal right, based on Bavarian exception, was finally implemented throughout the confederation by the German parliament.
+Other component states of the confederation soon emulated the legal right, and in 1876 the legal right, based on Bavarian exception, was finally implemented nationwide by the German parliament.